Disastrously Bad Unfair Design

 The 3rd hole appears open, but is also a very tight RHBH hole that offers no secondary options.
 It is somewhat downhill and should be reachable, but it's not.

-The 4th is a lefty hole with great slope that puts the tee near a sidewalk, but one can't really utilize this as the road is right next to it.
+The 4th is another that favors RHBH with great slope that puts the tee near a sidewalk, but one can't really utilize this as the road is right next to it.
 A walking path is too close to the LHBH line.

 The 5th was an OK hole with a great guarded green, but it is again a RHBH only with no other lines available.
 The #15 basket is visible and one instinctually walks in that direction and finds the #15 tee before coming back to find a very well hidden sign pointing to #6 (the only way you would see it is if your putt was from the extreme left).